leonardogolinelli/imVelo/README.md

 Created at Theis Lab - Helmholtz Munich for my MSc Thesis.

-Repo needs to be refined: missing installation specifications \ API \ code clean up.
+Not ready for use: repo needs to be refined.
+Missing installation specifications \ API \ code clean up.

 Please contact me if you plan to use any of this code at leogolinelli@gmail.com